 Personal Computer and Enterprise

-The Computer for Enterprise connects to Snowflake, Salesforce, HubSpot and hundreds of platforms.
-Skills are customizable, and Slack integration allows work in DMs or shared channels.
-It relies on SOC 2 Type II, SAML SSO and audit logs.
-Perplexity cites an internal-study figure from 16,000 requests: $1.6M saved in labor costs and 3.25 years of work accomplished in 4 weeks.
+The Computer for Enterprise connects to Snowflake, Salesforce, HubSpot, and hundreds of platforms.
+Skills are customizable, and Slack integration makes it possible to work in DMs or shared channels.
+It is based on SOC 2 Type II, SAML SSO, and audit logs.
+Perplexity puts forward a figure from an internal study of 16,000 queries: $1.6 million saved in labor costs and 3.25 years of work completed in 4 weeks.

-Agent API: full runtime orchestration
+Agent API: full orchestration runtime

 | Integrated tool | Capabilities |